David James / The Weinstein Co.

 The Bigger Picture: Daniel Day-Lewis plays Guido Contini, a Fellini-like filmmaker who loves too many women (seven in all).
 Although his films are always about those gorgeous beauties, he can't seem to find enough inspiration to start his next project, even as production looms in the gorgeous vistas of Rome.

-Marshall really scored with the women of Nine, which also include Nicole Kidman, Kate Hudson and Sophia Loren, who makes a brief appearance as Guido's mother.
+Marshall really scored with the women of Nine, which also includes Nicole Kidman, Kate Hudson, and Sophia Loren—who makes a brief appearance as Guido's mother.
 But as superbly cast as these women are, Day-Lewis is shockingly not.
-He's sporting an Italian accent that can sound more Middle Eastern—a voice that is better waxing poetic about milkshakes than holding a tune.
+He's sporting an Italian accent that can sound more middle-eastern and a voice that is better waxing poetic about milkshakes than holding a tune.

-Regardless, this should be a showstopping good time (and occasionally it is), but without a real driving force to propel Guido forward, Nine feels less like a musical and more like a series of randomly arranged dance-offs.
+Regardless, this should be a show-stopping good time (and occasionally it is), but without a real driving force to propel Guido forward, Nine feels less like a musical and more like a series of randomly arranged dance-offs.
 And even that would be OK if the songs were top-notch.
-But other than Fergie's rendition of "Be Italian," most of the other tracks don't leave an impression.
+But besides Fergie's rendition of "Be Italian," most of the other tracks don't leave an impression.

 A shame, because the cast is certainly up for a good time.
-Cruz, playing Guido's mistress, is one of the sexiest women in film—and she can sing and dance.
+Cruz, playing Guido's mistress, is one of the sexiest women in film—and she CAN sing and dance.
 But the song "Casa Sulitaria" feels a bit goofy and even worse—dated.
-Faring better are Cotillard as Guido's wife and Hudson as an American journalist gone gaga for Italian films, doing the infectious ditty "Cinema Italiano."
+Faring better is Cotillard as Guido's wife and Hudson as an American journalist gone gaga for Italian films, doing the infectious ditty "Cinema Italiano".

 After the amazing energy that was Chicago, Nine is less successful.
-But sometimes a strong ensemble is all that's needed for ol' razzle-dazzle.
+But sometimes a strong ensemble is all that's needed for ole razzle-dazzle.

 There's so much else to see, too—have a look in our Totally New Releases gallery!